supritshah1289/deal_aggregator/readme.md

 ![](http://i.giphy.com/fJKG1UTK7k64w.gif)

 ##API Reference##
+Note: The API will not work after 30 days.
+The subscription expires.
 [Sqoot](https://www.sqoot.com/)
 Sqoot API is partner up with so many providers.
 Some of the providers are
 * Deals Provider List